LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Custom Integration.md

 The field needs to be set to **CLOSE_CONVERSATION** to instruct the connector to close the conversation.

-Below is an example of what the response JSON from Dialogflow will look like, and what the connector expects in order to complete a closeConversation action.
+Below is an example of what the response JSON from the LivePerson Function should look like in order to complete a closeConversation action.

 ```json
 {